DracN0/DracN0.github.io/index.md

-# My OSCP and Penetration Testing Blog
+# OSCP and Penetration Testing Blog

 This blog will be used to include all gathered techniques, methods, and research used for penetration testing on both Hack The Box & OSCP/PWK.